SebWouters/PyDMET/README.md

 Building and testing
 --------------------

-PyDMET requires python, scipy, and libchemps2. libchemps2 can be downloaded from [github](https://github.com/SebWouters/CheMPS2).
-Follow the installation instructions on that page.
-Once PyCheMPS2 is built, the path can be adjusted in SolveCorrelatedProblem.py and SolveCorrelatedResponse.py.
+PyDMET requires python, scipy, and [libchemps2](https://github.com/SebWouters/CheMPS2).
+The path to PyCheMPS2 can be adjusted in SolveCorrelated.py.

-Start from start.py; GroundState2D.py; LDOS2D.py; LDDR2D.py and adjust these
+Start from start.py; GroundState2D.py; LDOS2D.py; LDOS1D.py; LDDR2D.py and
-files to start using PyDMET.
+adjust these files to start using PyDMET.